lsst/LDM-PMT/index.rst

 * Level 4 denotes internal milestones within a team.

-Relationships between milestones, as well as between milestones and planning packages are captured: milestones typically *block* planning packages, milestones can *block* other milestones, or they can *relate* to other milestones.
+Relationships between milestones, as well as between milestones and planning packages are captured: milestones typically *block* planning packages and other milestones.

 Baseline Long-Term Plan
 -----------------------